Orthotics Mobilisation Course

 Melissa James

 Melissa has worked in hand therapy for over 25 years.
 She graduated from the University of Queensland in 1991 with honours and a university medal.
 She completed a Post-Graduate Diploma in Hand and Upper Limb Rehabilitation (Curtin University) in 1997.
-She has been a full member of the Australian Hand Therapy Association since 1996, including serving as Queensland State Representative.
+She has been a full Australian Hand Therapy Association member since 1996, including serving as Queensland State Representative.

 Melissa has worked in both the public and private sectors and now has her private practice, Bayside Hand Therapy, in Brisbane.
-Her teaching experience includes teaching splinting/orthotics to undergraduate occupational therapy students at the University of Queensland for several years, as well as running many courses on other hand therapy-related topics.
+Her teaching experience includes teaching splinting/orthotics to undergraduate occupational therapy students at the University of Queensland for several years and running many courses on other-hand therapy-related topics.
 Melissa has been a presenter of the AHTA orthotic fabrication courses since 2006.

 David Parsons